shivam7086/tt06-LFSR/docs/info.md

 How it works
-This is a Chisel template
+This is a linear shift register.

 How to test
-Currently cocotb, shall change to ChiselTest
+Currently LFSR, test

 External hardware
 non by default